rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/metadata/index.rst

 .. _cloud-servers-metadata:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Describing a Cloud Server with metadata
+Describing a cloud server with metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can set and retrieve custom descriptive fields on your Cloud Servers instances by using metadata.